dontpanicdao/starknet-burner/burner/extension/README.md

 ## How to use the Key Manager

-For examples of how to configure and program with the burner wallet, check the [docs/users](https://github.com/dontpanicdao/starknet-burner/tree/main/docs/users) directory on the [dontpanicdao/starknet-burner](https://github.com/dontpanicdao/starknet-burner)
+For examples of how to configure and program with the starknet burner, check the [docs/users](https://github.com/dontpanicdao/starknet-burner/tree/main/docs/users) directory on the [dontpanicdao/starknet-burner](https://github.com/dontpanicdao/starknet-burner)